Lefter1s/CAIx/doc/readme-qt.rst

 Mac OS X
 --------

-- Install XCode and the Apple Developer tools
+- Install XCode and the Command Line Developer tools

 - Download and install `MacPorts`_.